How people might react to your child’s visible difference and how you can model a positive response to your child.

 If your child has a visible difference or disfigurement, they may see that they are noticeably different to other people their own age, and this can have a bigger impact on their self-esteem.

 Today’s society places a big emphasis on “beauty” and physical appearance, with celebrities and others in the media often portraying a conventional idea of what it means to look good.
 This can affect our body image – the way that we perceive and evaluate our own bodies.
 For many people, this leads to feelings of inadequacy and worthlessness.
+Changes in appearance, on the other hand, can shake a young person’s sense of identity.

 Research tells us that children can feel negative about their bodies from a young age.
 If your child has a visible difference it can be even more challenging as people with visible difference are under-represented in the media.
 As a parent it can be very difficult to control what your child sees and as much as you try and promote a healthy body image, it can be difficult.